RenitaBlessina/Food-Delivery-Analysis/README.md

 ## Results

+- 23.09% of the time, drivers arrive 30 minutes late for food or order pickup from a restaurant after the food is ready for pickup.
 - **Increase in Sales Conversion Rates**: By employing Random Forest Models and advanced feature engineering, the project achieved a 20% increase in sales conversion rates through targeted marketing strategies.
 - **Behavioral Patterns Identification**: The model identified key customer behavioral patterns with an accuracy rate of 94%, enabling personalized product recommendations.
 - **Significant Features**: Important features contributing to customer behavior patterns included average order value, order frequency, customer segmentation, and time between orders.

 ## Conclusions

+- This project provides valuable insights into the dynamics of meal pickups in the food delivery industry and also the customer behaviour.
+- By understanding the challenges and opportunities in this phase of the delivery process, food delivery platforms and restaurants can make informed decisions and implement effective strategies to enhance          customer satisfaction.
 - The analysis successfully identified key customer behavior patterns, leading to a significant increase in sales conversion rates.
 - Personalized product recommendations based on identified patterns enhance customer experience and satisfaction.
 - Advanced feature engineering and Random Forest Models proved effective in capturing and predicting customer behavior.